dzackgarza/Notes/Class_Notes/2019/Algebra/CourseNotes.md

 - $R(A) \in D^n$ is the span of the rows of $A$
 - $C(A) \in D^m$ is the span of the columns of $A$.

+Recall that finding a basis of the row space involves doing Gaussian Elimination and taking the rows which have nonzero pivots.
+For a basis of the column space, you take the corresponding columns in the *original* matrix.